 It is strange, therefore, as to why — in this ultra-Conservative environment — I should start to become something of an intellectual rebel.
 It was not a deliberate conscious act on my part.
 It was something that simply took place inside my mind.
 I found myself with an unignorable inner burden to question what most just accepted.
 I was not alone.
 There were a few others like this.
 Its roots were my increasing awareness of the moral and logical inconsistencies between the biblical texts, the Anglican religion and the socio-political stance at home and abroad of the ex-imperial power, within whose jurisdiction I had been enveloped throughout my life so far.

 The Conservative curriculum, of which my whole education to date had been composed, presented the Holy Bible, The Anglican Religion, English Culture and the British State as being inseparably inter-twined.
 Like four species of vine or mycelium bound together in one gigantic Gordian knot.
 The State ruled by force.
 The Church ruled by fear.
 Culture ruled by illusion.
 The Ancient Text imbued each with the stamp of divine credibility.
 It was a Gordian knot that I felt duty bound to unloose.

 Conformingly singing hymns, chanting psalms and reciting collective prayers in morning assembly started to make me feel hypocritical.
 What was happening to me?
 I had to analyse.
 The one thing that my inner being forced upon me was to be honest about my personal beliefs.
-There was something about the ingrained ethos of society — as manifested in its Conservative religious rituals and its socio-economic behaviour — which conflicted with my natural inner moral sense; my conscience.
+There was something about the ingrained ethos of society — as manifested in its Conservative religious rituals and its socioeconomic behaviour — that conflicted with my natural inner moral sense; my conscience.